lucaszarzur/coverage-json-extractor/README.md

 2. Clone this repository into the previously created folder;
 3. Put your json coverage file inside the folder "fromFileFolder"
 4. Modify variable "jsonFileName" to your json coverage file name
-5. Configure "global variables" to what you want
+5. Configure "global variables" to what you want:
-6. What types of files are available to export in the topic "used code"
-7. What types of files are available to export in the topic "unused code"
+5.1.
+What types of files are available to export in the topic "used code" 5.2.
+What types of files are available to export in the topic "unused code"

 ## Remarks & Tips :ok_hand: